-The Jewish Institute for National Security Affairs (JINSA) is a right-wing, "pro-Israel" advocacy and research institution that promotes "strategic cooperation" between the United States and Israel on everything from the promotion of missile defense and mutual security strategies to terrorism, the proliferation of weapons of mass destruction, and the Iranian nuclear enrichment program.
+The Jewish Institute for National Security Affairs (JINSA) is a right-wing, "pro-Israel" advocacy organization that promotes "strategic cooperation" between the United States and Israel on everything from missile defense and mutual security strategies to terrorism, the proliferation of weapons of mass destruction, and the Iranian nuclear enrichment program.
 Described by observers as a core think tank of the so-called "Israel Lobby," JINSA has claimed to be "the most influential group on the issue of U.S.-Israel military relations."

 According to JINSA's website, the group's mission is "to advocate on behalf of a strong U.S. military, a robust national security policy, and a strong U.S. security relationship with Israel and other like-minded democracies."JINSA aims to "engage the American defense community about the role Israel can and does play in securing Western democratic interests in the Middle East" and to "improve awareness in the general public, as well as in the Jewish community of the importance of a strong American defense capability."